 - Towns and cities around the world – including Washington, Paris and Manchester – are bypassing their governments’ opposition and becoming Nuclear Ban Communities as they sign up to support the TPNW.
 You can get your town, village or city involved – find out more.

 - Since 1958 CND has been the voice for the millions of people in this country who want to prevent nuclear Armageddon.
-It’s more important than ever to join CND, to stand with us as we prepare to mark this momentous achievement and renew our determination to achieve a world without nuclear weapons.
+It’s more important than ever to join CND, to stand with us as we mark this momentous achievement and renew our determination to achieve a world without nuclear weapons.

 Display a poster